mpolosak/SimpleSL/docs/operators.md

 | [int]   | int     |
 | [float] | float   |

-Calculates product of all element of array.
+Calculates product of all elements of array.

 ## $&& - Logical and reduce (all)
 ```